 Undergraduate students pursuing a Bachelor of Science in Business Administration can choose between 25 accounting and finance courses in order to specialize in accounting.
 Admission is competitive and the coursework also includes management and ethics alongside finance classes.

-At the postgraduate level, the UNC Master of Accounting program offers a comprehensive curriculum and plenty of hands-on experience and networking opportunities.
+At the postgraduate level, the UNC Master of Accounting program offers a comprehensive curriculum.
+Additionally, plenty of hands-on experience and networking opportunities are available if you enroll here.
 With a 98% graduate employment rate, the Master’s program was ranked 4th in the country among medium-sized accounting schools by the 2013 PAR survey.

 |North Carolina Accounting Schools||Address|